 Any student who is participating in an International Fellowship during his/her period of enrollment at the University must register their international travel with the Office of International Programs.
 Examples of International Fellowships include, but are not limited to, the Fulbright, the Whitaker, DAAD and Critical Languages.
 International fellowship recipients must complete an online registration that includes dates and location of travel, critical travel documentation and emergency contact information.
 The International Experience Approval form is not required for most international fellowships, but may be utilized in certain cases at the discretion of the Vice Provost for Global Initiatives.

-2. Travel to Destinations with a State Department Travel Warning
+2. Travel to High Risk Destinations

 - A signed Addendum to the Terms and Conditions of Participation that acknowledges the additional risk of the travel destination (provided by OIP)